giwrgosftw/Notification-AppleScript-Project-Slack-Update-Sample/README.md

 # Notification-AppleScript-Project-Slack-Update-Sample
-This is a notification update written in AppleScript and can be used for any macOS application (running through JAMF Policy).
+This is a notification update written in AppleScript and can be used for any macOS application (running as a JAMF Policy).
 In this case, it checks if the user has an older version of Slack.
 Then, the notification prompts the user to press "REMIND LATER" or "UPDATE".
 If the user presses "UPDATE", it updates and restarts Slack with the latest version, else the notification will pop up in "x" seconds.

 NOTE: This is just for testing purposes!